 It did not elaborate on what those issues were.
 Moderna also declined to comment.

-Early results of large, still unfinished studies show both the Moderna and the Pfizer-BioNTech vaccines appear safe and strongly protective, although Moderna’s is easier to handle since it doesn’t need to be stored at ultra-frozen temperatures.
+Early results of large, still unfinished studies show both the Moderna and the Pfizer-BioNTech vaccines appear safe and strongly protective.
+However, Moderna’s is easier to handle since it doesn’t need to be stored at ultra-frozen temperatures.

 The United States, Canada and Israel have already approved use of the Moderna vaccine.
-The US gave it the green light for emergency use in people over 18 years on December 18, followed by Canada five days later with an interim authorization also for people over 18.
+The US gave it the green light for emergency use in people over 18 on December 18, followed by Canada five days later with an interim authorization for those over 18.
 Israel authorised the vaccine on Monday.

 If the EU agency joins the list, its decision will have to be confirmed by the bloc’s executive commission in Brussels before vaccinations with the Moderna shot can begin.